samaradel/www_threefold/www.threefoldtoken.com/content/faq/definitions-faq.md

 ## Zero Node

 A Zero Node is a node running the Foundation’s Zero-OS open-source software.
 Zero Nodes are designed to be plug and play and “self driving” so they can be hosted by any Token Holder.
-The blockchain is run on a specific type of Zero Node
+Our Rivine.io blockchain is run on a specific type of Zero Node